shibanatifkhann/KPMG_Green_Raiders/README.md

 # iGreenify
-Platform helping consumer decision-making in choosing carbon friendly alternatives and ehnacning incentives for businesses to turn carbon neutral.
+Platform helping consumer decision-making in choosing carbon friendly alternatives and enhancing incentives for businesses to turn carbon neutral.

 ***